 My mother had rotator cuff surgery two times.
 Many of these suggestions will also work well for shoulder replacement, mastectomy / breast cancer or other surgeries that will limit the use of your arms.
 Below are some tips and suggestions that I have come up with from my motherís own shoulder surgery, as well as suggestions from our customers.
-These are some things that we discovered doing or having available that were helpful before surgery.
+These are some things that we (and some of our customers) discovered doing or having available that were helpful before surgery.

 1. Of course we recommend Shoulder Shirts for your tops, sleepwear and outerwear.

 2. Be sure you have a good fitting pair of slip on shoes.
 (Do not wear flip flops as they can cause you to fall.)
 An old fashioned shoe horn with a handle is also helpful in getting the back of you shoe on.
 One of my customers recommended Kizik shoes as they can be slipped on and the back (heel) will pop itself up for you.
 I haven't tried them but they might be an option here. https://kizik.com